OperationsAn Entrepreneurial Mindset

 Running a business should not be chaotic.
 Yes, there are always emergencies and unforeseen events that require “firefighting”, however, the majority of tasks and processes can be systemised and structured.
-A large part of business success is being able to manage high levels of activity on a daily basis with consistency and efficiency whilst maintaining quality standards.
+A large part of business success is being able to manage high levels of activity on a daily basis with consistency and efficiency whilst maintaining quality standards within your operations.
 In order to achieve these aims, you want robust systems in place for all your key operating areas.
 These might include your sales team, supply chain, marketing, finance, people and risk management.
 A systemised business also has greater intrinsic value to any potential purchaser of your business, franchise opportunities or expansion plans.

 Time and time again we see business owners, management and employees having their time taken away from them, disrupted from the job they are working on because of constant interruptions and a lack of good internal office communication systems.
 Entrepreneurship also includes the willingness to embrace technology especially by introducing CRM into your business operations, AI, and automation with productivity the priority to maintain competitiveness and deliver your customers a superior level of service.
 The controversy is around human job losses, but this will only see those businesses that fail to embrace the changes wither and die.
 Instead of losing 3 employees or re-training them your entire workforce may need to look for new jobs soon, and your customer will seek out the more efficient consistent business to service their needs.
 With all the buzz around deep thinking algorithms that will free workers up from the mundane elements of their work – and some of the not so mundane, partial automation will become more prevalent as machines complement human labour.
 As intelligent machines and software are integrated more deeply into the workplace, workflows and workspaces will continue to evolve to enable humans and machines to work together to cost-effectively serve their customers better.
 Warehouse design may change significantly as some portions are designed to accommodate primarily robotics and others to facilitate safe human-machine interaction.